stainsleto/Weather-App-using-JS/Readme.md

 Get API from  -->  https://openweathermap.org/api

-Insert API Key with your new API value by creating a config.js file
+Insert your API Key inside apiKey const and remove the config text present there.

 # Author